Re-Discovering Walmer's Lost Pleasure Grounds

 See highlights from the collection at Walmer Castle.

-Take a new look at Walmer, explore the castle with a multimedia guide, and hear previously untold stories of the castle and its residents.
+Take a new look at Walmer, explore the castle with its new multimedia guide, and hear previously untold stories of the castle and its residents.

 With the backdrop of the undulating cloud yew hedge, the double borders are full of colour throughout the summer months.
 The colour and planting scheme is inspired by the influential British horticulturist and garden designer Gertrude Jekyll.